uMANG6891/P0-Titanic-Survival-Exploration/README.md

 # Project 0: Introduction and Fundamentals
 ## Titanic Survival Exploration

+This project creates decision functions that attempt to predict survival outcomes from the 1912 Titanic disaster based on each passenger’s features, such as sex and age.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: